Skip to main content

 Overview of IEPs

-To assist students in becoming involved and progressing in the general education curriculum, the IEP team must consider both the state’s next generation learning standards and the school-based instructional curriculum which should be aligned to the state’s learning standards.
+To ensure that students can engage with and progress in the general education curriculum, the IEP team must align the IEP with both the state’s next generation learning standards and the school’s curriculum.

 Learn more about strength-based IEPs